CW: paranoia, racism/anti-miscegenation

 He splashed some water on his face, groaning.
 At least he’d slept a little better last night.

 Red Team, Blue Team, Green Team, White Team.
-He’d even gotten to collaborate with the other NatSec squads, although they weren’t his favourites.
+He’d even gotten to collaborate with the other Akelei squads and one from Candlewick, although they weren’t his favourites.
+Fuckin’ meffs, mostly, but manpower was manpower.
 The only person he’d kept here with him was Wolfie, because he needed a Smoke on hand for sending and communication in case radios went down.

 Jacob let himself out of the bathroom, still feeling a little like he’d rather lie down on a railroad track.
 At least Rook and Djaneki were well out of it.
 Rook was a good person to have in your corner for the direct stuff, but he’d never taken well to the watching and waiting style, especially not when they were trying to keep it out of the public eye.
-To tell the truth, Jacob didn’t enjoy it either; he’d probably have traded for the serial killer in a second if he wasn’t less than useless with anything involving thaumaturgy.
+To tell the truth, Jacob didn’t enjoy it either; he’d probably have traded for the serial killer in a second if he wasn’t likely to be a direct liability.
+He stuck to Advolk cases for a reason.
 At least he’d eaten now.
 Breakfast, at that.

 Today was going to be long.